chubykin/V1-HPC-oscillations/README.md

 # V1-HPC-oscillations
-Data analysis code for the paper "Origin of visual experience dependent theta oscillations"
+Data analysis code for V1 and HPC data